mark-church/docker-pets/README.md

 ###Running PaaS on Docker UCP in Production
+This [full length tutorial](https://github.com/mark-church/pets/blob/master/DEMO-DDC.md) will show you how to deploy and demo DDC with the PaaS app.

 Production apps have entirely different requirements when it comes to security, deployment, and also security.
 Fortunately, deployment on Swarm & UCP is very much the same from development to production.
 Some minor additions to our compose file add in capabilities for secrets and also for L7 load balancing.

 This is the full architecture that is deployed when using [pets-prod-compose.yml](https://github.com/mark-church/pets/blob/master/pets-prod-compose.yml).